 Suitable extinguishing media This product is not combustible.
 Use extinguishing media appropriate for surrounding fire.
 Unsuitable extinguishing media No restrictions on extinguishing media for this mixture.
-Special hazards arising from the substance or mixture This mixture is not flammable and does not support fire.
-The plastic bags and cardboard boxes containing the mixture are flammable.
+Special hazards arising from the substance or This mixture is not flammable and does not support fire.
+The plastic jars and mixture cardboard boxes containing the mixture are flammable.
 Hazardous thermal decomposition products This mixture does not contain hazardous decomposition products.
-Special protective actions Product can become slippery when wet. for fire-fighters Special protective equipment for fire-fighters Fire-fighters should wear appropriate protective equipment.
+Special protective actions Product can become slippery when wet. for fire-fighters Special protective equipment Fire-fighters should wear appropriate protective equipment. for fire-fighters